 - You must file suit to enforce your bond claim within one (1) year of the last work and/or materials supplied.

 If you work in New Jersey, filing a valid lien on time is the best security you have for making sure you are financially compensated for the work you do.
 To do this, you must be incredibly familiar with the rules listed above.
-If you need to get your hands on New Jersey’s construction lien forms, consider purchasing the required materials from us!
 If you’d rather have someone else take care of filing your construction lien or bond claims, and do it the right way, contact a professional New Jersey lien attorney who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Protect your pay today!
 We’re here to help your business thrive.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,